 The Sustainable Living Institute of Maui has re-envisioned the community garden with campus input and a new design by UHMC student Dustin Palos, showcasing a unique collection of endemic and indigenous plants.

 “The future of our islands depends on preserving our native species and protection of our watershed,” Dustin said.
 “The garden features different zones to showcase plants for ethnobotanical uses, including kapa and lei making, and native species that we need to raise awareness about through education, such as protecting ʻōhiʻa lehua from the spread of rapid ʻōhiʻa death.”

 Kauluwehi, meaning a place for beautiful plants to thrive is open for studetns and the community to visit Monday through Saturday, from dawn to dusk, for self-guided tour and community workshops.

-The Sustainable Living Institute of Maui is proud to present our new community garden at UHMC, supported by Community Work Day, the Department of Water Supply, Ulupono Initative, and the Frost Family Foundation!
-Please join us in learning to grow your own food, increasing food security on Maui, and helping us build greater community on Maui.
+The Sustainable Living Institute of Maui Community Garden was supported by Community Work Day, the Department of Water Supply, Ulupono Initative, and the Frost Family Foundation!

 We have transformed a drainage basin into a thriving, productive garden on the UHMC campus and a center for learning about food sustainability, rain gardens, home gardening and island food security.